kanamesasaki/thermocraft/src/content/articles/disk-viewfactor.md

 \end{equation}
 $$

-The calculatioin up to this point is the case where the entire disk is visible from the plate element.
+The calculation up to this point is the case where the entire disk is visible from the plate element.
 If the orientation of the plate element becomes more inclined (i.e. $\omega > \arctan \frac{h}{R}$), a part of the disk goes out of the view from the plate element.
 In this case, the area integration must be performed only for the visible part of the disk, which significantly complicates the calculation.

 ![disk-viewfactor-2](./disk-viewfactor-2.svg)
-_Figure 1: Disk View Factor Calculation by Area Integration._
+_Figure 2: Disk View Factor Calculation by Area Integration._

 To execute the area integration correctly, we divide the disk into two parts: $\textcircled{1}$ sector of the disk ($0 \le \beta \le \beta_0$), and $\textcircled{2}$ triangular area.